Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Intrinsic Stabilizer Reduction

-We need to check that these glue to give a stack $\mM_1$ with a universally closed projection $\mM_1 \to \mM$ and a good moduli space $\mM_1 \to M_1$.
-By the properties of the Kirwan blowup, the maximum stabilizer dimension of $\mM_1$ will be lower than that of $\mM$ and we may then repeat the procedure.
+We need to check that these glue to give a stack $\hat{\mM}$ with a universally closed projection $\hat{\mM} \to \mM$ and a good moduli space $\hat{\mM} \to \hat{M}$ satisfying the same conditions as $\mM$ and its good moduli space morphism.
+By the properties of the Kirwan blowup, the maximum stabilizer dimension of $\hat{\mM}$ will be lower than that of $\mM$.

 Suppose $x, y$ are two closed points of $\mM$ such that $G_x, G_y$ are of maximum dimension.
-We obtain a cartesian diagram of stacks
+We obtain a Cartesian diagram of stacks

 where $U_{xy} := U_x \times_\mM U_y$ is an affine scheme.
-This is due to the cartesian diagram
+This is due to the Cartesian diagram

 and the fact that $\mM$ has affine diagonal.